nim-lang/website/jekyll/_posts/2018-01-22-yes-command-in-nim.md

 ...
 [7.16GiB/s] ...
 ```

 That's it!
-Nim has succesfully achieved the same efficiency as the `yes` written in native C.
+Nim has successfully achieved the same efficiency as the `yes` written in native C.

 Although we managed to match the write speed, we also made our code less expressive.
 Luckily this is Nim, so a simple template will help cleaning this up while keeping the performance unimpacted!